How Mouth Tape Works

 How do you remove mouth tape safely?

-Is mouth tape safe?
+Is mouth tape safe for everyone?

-Mouth taping is not suitable for everyone.
+No. Mouth taping is not suitable for everyone.
 It should not be used if you have untreated sleep apnoea, chronic nasal congestion, nasal obstruction, or difficulty breathing through your nose.
 If you are unsure, speak with a clinician first.

-Does mouth tape work for sleep apnoea (sleep apnea)?
+Does mouth tape work for sleep apnoea?

 What are alternatives to mouth tape?